[1,650 Words : 5 to 7 Minute Read]

 The Parts of the NestEgg Model

-These are people who will help your beneficiaries access and dispense your assets.
-You will need the help of several people with different skill sets.
-We discuss this in detail and offer some advice on choosing Trustees in the Template document.
+These are the people who will help your beneficiaries access your Crypto Access if something ever happens to you.
+You will need several Trustees with different skill sets.

 - Do not know each other.

-- Do not know the size of your Crypto Portfolio.
+- Are not told about the size of your Portfolio

 - Are not informed of the identities of the other Trustees.

-- Prevent any discussion about your affairs between your Trustees.
+- Prevent premature Trustee-to-Trustees discussions about your affairs

-- Even well-meaning discussion can introduce risks, particularly over Instant Messenger or Email.
+- Even well-meaning discussion can be risky, particularly over Instant Messenger or Email.

-- It also removes the temptation for Trustees to collude with each other in advance.
+- It also limits the ability for Trustees to collude with each other in advance.

 - Exact knowledge of your assets